 Data Science and Machine Learning

-The Master of Engineering (MEng) program, which is distinct from the Master of Science (MS) program, is specially designed for students who plan to enter industry after graduation and who have already decided their specialty.
+The MEng degree, which is distinct from the Master of Science (MS) program and from the M.S. degree in data science , is specially designed for students who plan to enter industry after graduation and who have already decided their specialty.
 The program is highly structured, emphasizes rigorous theory, practical training, engineering projects, industrial skills, communications, project management, leadership, and entrepreneurial training.
 The curriculum is aligned with emerging application areas of high workforce demand.

-- Data Science and Machine Learning (Starting Fall 2020)
+- Data Science and Machine Learning

-The program in Autonomous Systems focuses on the design and engineering aspects of autonomous systems and operations.
+The concentration in Autonomous Systems focuses on the design and engineering aspects of autonomous systems and operations.
 Students will gain knowledge in sensors, sensing, signal processing, and control, and apply that knowledge to the broad family of autonomous systems that includes robots, autonomous driving, and any engineering system that can be made to operate independently.